Low-Carb Turkey Soup with Zucchini Noodles (Video)

 - While the soup simmers, cut turkey into small bite-sized pieces.

-- Use a Spiralizer or another method to make zucchini noodles to make short thick noodles.
-(We used a Spiralizer on the medium blade, cutting a slit halfway through the zucchini lengthwise so we would get short half moon noodles; then we cut noodles into smaller pieces with kitchen scissors.
+- Use your preferred method to make zucchini noodles to make short thick noodles.
+We used a Spiralizer (affiliate link) on the medium blade, cutting a slit halfway through the zucchini lengthwise so we would get short half moon noodles; then we cut noodles into smaller pieces with kitchen scissors.

 - When the vegetables and broth have simmered about 30 minutes, add the turkey pieces and simmer about 10 minutes more.
 (Depending on how high of a temperature you’ve used, you may want to add a little water at this point.)